lzolyomi/DC3-Group2/README.md

 2. Navigate to the local folder of the github repo and run `conda install --file requirements.txt`

 Make sure to run the current model from this newly created environment.

+## Dashboard

+To start the dashboard, execute the following command `streamlit run path/to/st_app.py` from the environment set up earlier.